5 Holiday Fitness Tips for Those Worrying About the Season’s Nonstop Parties

 Brainstorm ideas and then write down a concrete plan of when and what you’re going to do, that way you’ll be more motivated to actually follow through.

-There are plenty of bodyweight exercises that require no equipment for working out on the fly: Take short jogs around the neighborhood before or after work, try a 10-minute morning yoga session through a smartphone app, do some push-ups or sit-ups before dinner, or go out and play a quick game of basketball or tag after work.
+There are plenty of bodyweight exercises that require no equipment for working out on the fly: Take short jogs around the neighborhood before or after work, try a 10-minute morning yoga session through a smartphone app, do some push-ups or sit-ups before dinner, or go out and play a quick game of basketball after work.

 You can also set a holiday fitness goal like signing up for a race, running a mile everyday, working out four times a week or doing 100 pushups each day to keep you motivated.
 The goal should be fun and realistic, but be sure to create an actual plan so you’ll be more likely to do it.